 Chances are, if you have been keeping up with our blog, you have started to notice a spike in your energy levels.
 If not, in addition to eating a clean lifestyle and regulating your metabolism below are foods that you can use to help give you fight fatigue (and hunger!).

 In no particular order:

-1. Water – Good old H20.
+Good old H20.
 How much do you drink per day?
-Remember, eight – 8 ounce glasses of water per day is only your starting point.
-Beginning to feel sluggish – start with a glass of water first, assess your mood and then reach for that healthy snack.
+Remember, eight – 8-ounce glasses of water per day is only your starting point.
+Beginning to feel sluggish?
+Start with a glass of water first, assess your mood and then reach for that healthy snack.
 More information on optimal water consumption here.

-2. Fruits – Yes, fruit does contain sugar.
+Yes, fruit does contain sugar.
 BUT, it’s natural sugar.
 Sugar that your body happily digests since it was designed to digest it naturally!
-Fruit also contains key vitamins and minerals that are important for your bodys optimal performance.
+Fruit also contains key vitamins and minerals that are important for your body’s optimal performance.
 For example, one of the best fruit-based energy sources you can choose is the banana.
-High in potassium, a nutrient that is not only a key electrolyte in your body, but partially responsible for your optimal nerve and muscle function provides about 110 calories (medium banana) of quick, easy-to-use energy for your body.
+High in potassium, a nutrient that is not only a key electrolyte in your body but partially responsible for your optimal nerve and muscle function provides about 110 calories (medium banana) of quick, easy-to-use energy for your body.

-Now… all good news must come with a little bad… here is what to avoid:
+Now, all good news must come with a little bad…

 - Candy Bars

-- Baked goods like cakes, cupcakes, and crossaints
+- Baked goods like cakes, cupcakes, and croissants

 - Sodas and fruit drinks.
 These contain too much sugar that will give you a quick burst of energy, but leave you passed out on your desk an hour later.

 - Caffeine.
 Again, sounds like a great idea, but is the crash an hour later really worth it?
 Nope!